ceejbot/soulsy/README.md

 ## TODO

-Ceej's bringup to-do list:
+Ceej's development to-do list:

 - [x] Finish up the icon data loading function.
-Possibly rewrite all the icon data loading in Rust, if sharing slices of u8 across the bridge is easy enough.
 - [x] Hack out the per-page position settings stuff to ask Rust for info for exactly four slots, the ones visible right now.
+- [ ] Figure out what I'm doing wrong with MCM config settings.
 - [ ] Track highlight status in the controller to support drawing.
+- [ ] Implement a get-current-slot-info function that handles the case where the current item is not in a cycle.
 - [ ] Inform rust about inventory changes. aka call to rust from the inventory hooks.
-Related: validate cycle data on save load.
+- [ ] Validate cycle data on save load.
 Baking the data into the save might be more robust long-term, but I don't know how to do that yet.
-- [ ] Wire up the equip-item functions.
+- [ ] Wire up the equip-item functions as well as the equip delay.
+I'll probably be forced to implement a timer using the tick in the imgui rendering code.
-- [ ] Implement a get-current-slot-info function that handles the case where the current item is not in a cycle.
 - [ ] Move image loading code to Rust.
 Selectively load only the images we need, if possible.
 Will need to reload on config change.
 - [x] Get all layout info into one file; load it into the shared struct.
 (Is shared the right choice? who knows.)
 - [x] Figure out how to compile papyrus scripts.
 Answer: PCA.